ngkahlok/shipping-document-verification/README.md

 which signal/regex matched, which check fired, the per-field diff table — used by the Streamlit inspector below.

-## How classification works (rules + Gemini, combined)

-There's no "pick one of two classifiers" toggle.
-The rule scorer and Gemini work together on every email:

-1. The keyword-signal scorer runs first — locally, free, instantly.
-2. If `GEMINI_API_KEY` is configured, its guess, per-category scores and top matched phrases are embedded in the Gemini prompt as a labeled "heuristic hint" (explicitly flagged as possibly wrong and overfit to one dataset's phrasing — Gemini is told to override it when the email's actual content disagrees).
-3. Gemini returns a 0–100 score per category, a category pick, and a one-sentence `reasoning`, and that's the final answer.

 **Caching**: every Gemini result is cached to `pipeline/.cache/gemini_classify/<hash>.json` (gitignored), one file per email, keyed by the email's content plus the prompt/model version — so